 California also makes it a crime for a person to send or distribute, or offer to send or distribute, by electronic communication any "harmful matter" to a minor with the intent to both sexually gratify or appeal to the person or minor and seduce or arouse the minor.
 Harmful matter is anything that depicts or describes sexual conduct in an offensive way and lacks serious literary, artistic, political, or scientific value for minors.

 In order to be guilty of the offense, the person must know that the recipient of the material is a minor, or the person must fail to use reasonable care in determining the true age of a minor.

-An adult who sexts a sexually explicit self-portrait to a minor may be charged with this crime even though sending the same image would not constitute a crime if the recipient is 18 or older.
+An adult who sexts a sexually explicit selfie to a minor may be charged with this crime even though sending the same image would not constitute a crime if the recipient was 18 or older.

 An adult convicted of committing any of the above offenses is required to register in California's sex offender registry, except that a conviction for sending harmful matter with the intent to seduce a minor does not require registration if the conviction is a public offense and not a felony.

 A minor adjudicated in juvenile court is not required to register as a sex offender.

 If you are accused of violating one of California's child pornography laws for having engaged in sexting with a minor, you should speak with a criminal defense attorney.
 A conviction for committing a child pornography or exploitation crime carries the possibility of prison, a fine, and, in some cases, mandatory registration on California's sex offender registry.
 Your attorney will evaluate your case and discuss possible defenses to the charges.